Paid Infectious Disease Emergency Leave: COVID-19 Putting Workers First Act

 - The employee is taking care of a dependent who is sick with COVID-19, or who has symptoms of COVID-19, or who has been in contact with someone with COVID-19

 Employees are entitled to unpaid IDEL if the leave extends beyond the three days.
-The three paid days are meant to be used before unpaid leave is taken, however an employee can elect to take the day as an unpaid leave so long as the employee advises the employer in writing before the end of the pay period in which the leave occurs.
+The three paid days are meant to be used before the unpaid leave is taken, however, an employee can elect to take the day as unpaid leave so long as the employee advises the employer in writing before the end of the pay period in which the leave occurs.

 Under this Act, employers are required to pay employees the lesser of $200 or the wages they would have earned if they had not taken the leave.
 If an employee’s daily rate of pay is more than $200, the employee receives only the $200 and not a regular full day’s pay.
 Any shift premiums or overtime pay are not to be included in the calculation.